 If you're inclined to try "bouldering" at Stone Preserve, read these suggestions, tips, and guidelines provided by the East Tennessee Climbers Coalition.
 Love water sports?
 Check out the nearby Obed Wild and Scenic River for fishing, paddling, and more.
 View All

-Totaling 66 acres and famous for its large sandstone boulders—some as large as houses—Stone Preserve is The Nature Conservancy's newest protected property in Tennessee.
+Known for its massive sandstone boulders—some as large as houses—Stone Preserve is a beautiful 66-acre forested preserve adjacent to National Park Service land along the Obed River.
 This scenic site was generously donated to the Conservancy by Dr. Fred and Helen Stone and is located in Morgan County, near the Lilly's Bluff overlook of the Obed Wild and Scenic River.
 The cool and shady forests of Stone Preserve provide habitat for several species of salamanders and song birds, such as Swainson's warbler.

 Check out these photographs taken by acclaimed nature photographer Byron Jorjorian.